 BD: Is Ludus I the same combination?

-sized group.
-I was commissioned by The Saint Paul Chamber
+group.
+I was commissioned by The Saint Paul Chamber Orchestra in Minnesota,

 BD: When you

 why don’t I get the whole band?
 But he convinced me that he wanted

-piece for chamber orchestra.
+the piece for chamber orchestra.
 I’ve been tempted but no, I understand

 BD: Do you

-usually, no. I try to concentrate my thought on what it is at hand.
+no. I try to concentrate my thought on what it is at hand.

 working on a piece and you’re getting everything done, how do you know when

 to put the pencil down?
 How do you know when it’s done?

 you don’t have to add another dab of color.
 It’s just all there.